DarshilShukla26/HouseNovel/README.md

 # HouseNovel
-OCR Extraction: Reads images 104.png–108.png from a specified folder, detects text blocks via Pillow+OpenCV morphological operations, and runs Tesseract on each block to produce a consolidated text file (text.txt).

-Parsing: Reads text.txt (lines starting with "), uses regex and spaCy NER to extract name, spouse, occupation, company, and address fields, then outputs a JSON array (combined.json).

 # Minneapolis 1900 Directory Extraction & Parsing Suite

 This document consolidates all scripts, configurations, and instructions you’ve developed so far for extracting text from scanned directory pages and converting that text into structured JSON.

----

 ## Table of Contents